-Now in its sixth year, the 2021 Open Source Security and Risk Analysis (OSSRA) report exposes vulnerabilities and license conflicts found in more than 1,500 codebases across 17 industries.
-The report includes recommendations to help developers and consumers understand the software ecosystem they are a part of, as well as the risks accompanying open source development and use.
+The 2022 “Open Source Security and Risk Analysis” (OSSRA) report, in its 7th edition this year, examines vulnerabilities and license conflicts found in more than 2,400 codebases across 17 industries.
+The report offers recommendations to help security, legal, risk, and development teams better understand the security and risk landscape accompanying open source development and use.

 Percentage of codebases containing at least one vulnerability

-Percentage of high-risk vulnerabilities per codebases
+Percentage of high-risk vulnerabilities per codebase

-2021 OSSRA Report
+2022 OSSRA Report

 A deep dive into the state of open source security, licensing, code quality, and maintenance risk